-- 1.1 Nottinghamshire County Council is the minerals and waste planning authority for the county of Nottinghamshire; see Appendix A for a map showing the geographical coverage of the plan area.
+- 1.1 Nottinghamshire County Council is the minerals and waste planning authority for the county of Nottinghamshire.
+Appendix A provides a map showing the geographical coverage of the area.
 This means that it is responsible for all matters associated with minerals and waste development, including setting the land use policies and determining planning applications for such development. - 1.2 The Nottinghamshire Minerals Local Plan (2005), the saved policies contained in the Waste Local Plan (2002) and the Waste Local Plan Part 1: Core Strategy (2013) along with District and Borough Local Plans and Neighbourhood Plans form the statutory development plan for Nottinghamshire.
-Decisions on planning applications should be made on the basis of having an up-to-date statutory development plan. - 1.3 The National Planning Policy Framework (NPPF) was published in March 2012 and sets out that each Local Planning Authority should produce a Local Plan for its area and that any additional Development Plan Documents should only be prepared where clearly justified. - 1.4 Nottinghamshire County Council had significantly advanced the review of the 2002 Waste Local Plan prior to the new requirements set out in the NPPF and as such continued to progress a separate Waste Local Plan, Part 1: Core Strategy which was subsequently adopted in December 2013. - 1.5 The County Council is progressing a Minerals Local Plan to replace the 2005 Local Plan.
-This document will contain a vision, strategic objectives, strategic policies, policies identifying the future provision requirements, development management policies and a policies map. - 1.6 The Waste and Minerals Local Plans are both subject to examination by an independent Planning Inspector. - 1.7 Complementary documents which exist alongside the Local Plans, include: - Supplementary Planning Documents (SPDs), add further detail to the policies of the Local Plan.
+Decisions on planning applications should be made in accordance with statutory development plan unless material considerations indicate otherwise. - 1.3 The Planning and Compulsory Purchase Act 2004 as amended by the Localism Act 2011 requires the Council to prepare and maintain a Local Development Scheme (LDS).
+The LDS sets out the Local Plans to be prepared by Nottinghamshire County Council and the timetable for their preparation.
+This is the latest version of the Local Development Scheme. - 1.4 The County Council adopted a Waste Local Plan, Part 1: Core Strategy in December 2013 jointly with Nottingham City Council and now the two authorities are preparing a new Waste Local Plan.
+Consultation on the Issues and Options for the New Waste Local Plan was carried out between the 27th February until the 9th April 2020 and was extended until 7th May due to Covid 19. - 1.5 The County Council adopted a Minerals Local Plan in 2005 and is currently preparing a revised Minerals Local Plan.
+The Nottinghamshire Minerals Local Plan and associated evidence base was submitted to the Secretary of State for Housing, Communities and Local Government on the 6th February 2020. - 1.6 The Waste and Minerals Local Plans are both subject to examination by an independent Planning Inspector.
+An Examination on the Minerals Local Plan took place in October 2020. - 1.7 Other documents which exist alongside the Local Plans, include: - Supplementary Planning Documents (SPDs), add further detail to the policies of the Local Plan.
 They can be used to provide further guidance for development on specific sites, or on particular issues, such as design.
 SPDs are capable of being a material consideration in planning decisions but are not part of the Development Plan.
-The County Council is not planning to prepare any SPDs. - Statement of Community Involvement, specifies how the authority intends to involve communities and stakeholders in the process of preparing planning policy documents and determining planning applications.
+The County Council is not currently planning to prepare any SPDs.

-- Development Scheme (this document), sets out details of planning policy documents to be produced and the time scales and arrangements for production. - Annual Monitoring Report, sets out progress in producing planning policy documents and implementing policies.
+- Statement of Community Involvement, specifies how the authority intends to involve communities and stakeholders in the process of preparing planning policy documents and determining planning applications. - Annual Monitoring Report, sets out progress in producing planning policy documents and implementing policies.

-2 The Minerals and Waste Development Scheme
+2 The Local Development Scheme

-- 2.1 This Minerals and Waste Development Scheme (MWDS) sets out the County Council's programme for the preparation of the Waste and Minerals Local Plans. - 2.2 The MWDS has two key objectives: - To inform the public and stakeholders of the Council's commitment to producing the Waste and Minerals Local Plans in Nottinghamshire and the timetable for their preparation; and - To establish the County Council's priorities in terms of producing documents as both the Waste and the Minerals Local Plans are prepared. - 2.3 The County Council will review this MWDS and progress will be reported annually through Authority Monitoring Reports (AMRs).
+- 2.1 This Local Development Scheme (LDS) sets out the County Council's programme for the preparation of revised Waste and Minerals Local Plans.
+The LDS is published to confirm to the public and stakeholders, the Council's commitment to producing the Waste and Minerals Local Plans in Nottinghamshire and the timetable for their preparation - 2.2 The County Council will keep under review this LDS and progress will be reported annually through Authority Monitoring Reports (AMRs).
 The AMRs are published on the Council's website.